taskcluster/taskcluster-rfcs/rfcs/0163-project-id.md

 ## Tasks

 Tasks will have a new top-level property, `projectId`, of unlimited length.
-The property will appear in task definitions returned from various API methods, like any other property of a task.
+The property will appear in task definitions returned from various API methods, like any other property of a task (but see "Compatibility" below).
 The property does not automatically appear in Pulse routes.

 ## Scopes and API Methods